CPE/BMC Houston Charge on Credit Card or Bank Statement

 What does CPE/BMC Houston mean?

-The descriptor most likely refers to a CenterPoint Energy payment processed through BillMatrix or another third-party card-payment vendor.
-The Houston location supports the CenterPoint Energy connection.
+CPE/BMC Houston most likely identifies a CenterPoint Energy bill payment processed through a third-party card-payment vendor.

 Is CPE/BMC a gas-bill payment?